hpst3r/machines/Lenovo M715q/Lenovo M715q.md

 ### My thoughts

-Overall, it's a fine little box, though it makes very little sense to go for one of these over a M710q/M910q (which will be quieter, cheaper, have a nicer case, and are typically slightly less expensive).
+Overall, it's a fine little box, though it makes very little sense to go for one of these over a M710q/M910q (which will be quieter, potentially support vPro, have a nicer case, and are often less expensive).

 Maybe some day I'll come back and run some more thorough benchmarks here.
 I'd like to get a standard suite going.

-# System info
+## System info

-## lspci
+### lspci

 ```txt
 [liam@m715q-0 ~]$ lspci